aviel-oik/DB5786_9612_9939/README.md

   Some attributes must contain unique values across the table.
   In this diagram:
   - `AIRPORT.iata_code` is unique, so each airport has a different international code.
-  - `FLIGHT.flight_number` is unique, so each flight has a distinct identifier.

 - **Relational Structure:**
   The DSD shows the table-to-table implementation of the system: